byuccl/ddr_rowhammer/beam-test/test_scripts/readme.md

     * There was a UART timeout delay.
 Scrubbing not enabled properly.
       * Need to respond to UART timeout delays with a reboot of the system (until scrubbing can be fixed)
     * Changed code to repower when the UART timesout (starting with 08_59_59 log)

+## 12/18/2022:

+  * DDRCTRL
+    * It looks like there was some cyclic error mode.
+Need to go back and review and possibly address in the script
+    *
+  * DDRDATA
+    * There are some block errors.
+Script seems ok
+  * DDRROWHAMMER
+    * review the UART log - some odd commands occuring (incorrect addr2)
+    * Note that the bios boot will start on its own - no need to run the bios_console.py script.
+It just takes a bit for the first prompt to occur
+    (first console is not catching - need to fix)
+    * Is there a way to start the server in the script so we can do everything in the script? (i.e., repower, start server, and then start script)
+    *